 How a mild to moderate case of COVID-19 in an at-risk person is treated

-If a person is at risk for severe symptoms of the disease, the FDA has given emergency authorization for two antibody treatments for mild to moderate cases of COVID-19 in people age 12 and older.
-The “antibody cocktail” treatments, produced by drugmakers Regeneron and Eli Lily, are synthetic antibodies that mimic the immune system's ability to neutralize the novel coronavirus that causes COVID-19.
+If a person is at risk for severe symptoms of the disease, the FDA has given emergency authorization for several antibody treatments for mild to moderate cases of COVID-19 in people age 12 and older.
+The antibody treatments are synthetic antibodies that mimic the immune system's ability to neutralize the novel coronavirus that causes COVID-19.
+There are also several new oral medications, such as Paxlovid and molnupiravir that are now available for those with mild to moderate disease at risk of progression.

-Neither antibody treatment is for those hospitalized with COVID-19 or requiring oxygen therapy.
+The antibody and oral treatments are not for those hospitalized with COVID-19 or requiring oxygen therapy.
 The treatments are meant to be given as soon as possible after COVID-19 has been diagnosed in high-risk people, such as individuals over 65 or with chronic health conditions.
-However, there is a limited supply of both medications; states will be given amounts based on area COVID-19 case rates.
+However, there is a limited supply of all medications; states will be given amounts based on area COVID-19 case rates.

 If you are unable to safely recover at home, the National Institutes of Health (NIH) has developed standardized guidelines for the optimal management of severe COVID-19 and related complications, which can include pneumonia, sepsis, and heart concerns, as well as trouble with breathing, circulation, the kidneys and more.